atropos-null/LS/py109/py109_studyguide.md

 Legal names​ in Python:

-* Can contain letters, numbers, and underscores
+* Can contain letters, numbers, and underscores only.
-* Must start with a letter or underscore (not a number)
+* Must start with a letter or underscore.
-* Cannot be Python keywords (like if, for, while, etc.)

 Illegal names​ violate these rules, such as: